gwenoleauvray/ipobfs/readme.eng.txt

 INVALID rule will not work.
 In openwrt, by default net.netfilter.nf_conntrack_checksum=0, so the system passes invalid packets.
 But other routers usually do not change the default value of 1.

-Linux NAT does not verify the checksum in the transport header, tcp options are not analyzed.
-However, many routers, including android, set the iptables rule like "-m state --state INVALID -j DROP", which blocks the transmission of packets with the wrong header or checksum.
-If you can get rid of this rule, packets with invalid checksum will pass NAT.

-Any NAT will definitely follow the tcp flags, because conntrack determines the start of the connection.
-Conntrack is vital part of any NAT.
-Flags field offset in tcp header is 13.

 Without exception, all NATs will correct the 2-byte checksum in tcp (offset 18) and udp (offset 6) header, since it is computed using ip source and destination.
 NAT changes the source ip when sending, source port